lmkr/dat159/week2.md

 We will use CloudMQTT as the cloud Broker for subscribing to and publishing to a topic.
 To use the CloudMQTT, you will need to register for a free account (see step 1 below).

 You will receive a sample code that publishes temperature sensor values to the temp topic on the CloudMQTT and also a sample code that subscribes to the temp topic on the CloudMQTT.
+Please download sample code from mqtt-cloud folder.

 You will then need to implement:
 1. A remote controller that publishes heater device ‘state’ (on/off) to the CloudMQTT ‘Heat’ topic based on the temperature of the room (subscribed to the topic ‘Temp’).